-491 Topics in Criminal Justice
+491 Topics in Criminal Justice (W)

 Fall, Spring.
-1 to 4 credits.
-A student may earn a maximum of 10 credits in all enrollments for this course.
-P: CJ 292 R: Open to juniors or seniors in the Criminal Justice maior.
+3(3-0) A student may earn a maximum of 12 credits in all enrollments for this course.
+P: (CJ 292) and completion of Tier I writing requirement R: Open to juniors or seniors in the Criminal Justice Major.